swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/combine-pivot-table-result1-highlight.png)

-It ends with columns for
+It ends with columns for company.

 ![](screenshots/combine-pivot-table-result2-highlight.png)